 Even if younger people are more optimistic about the future, they are usually in a more precarious situation financially and socially.
 Young people want to launch their careers, buy a home, and often build a family; all things that older people usually don't need to worry about.

 The extensive welfare schemes that are often supported by left-wing parties will therefore be particularly attractive to the younger generation, and this attraction may wane as careers, homes, and families are built.
 Thus, the self-interest of younger people may fuel their early support for left-wing parties.

-For older individuals, a safety net simply isn't required in the same way (or rather their part of it is guaranteed by right-wing parties, e.g., pensions).
+For older individuals, a safety net is not required in the same way (or rather their part of it is guaranteed by right-wing parties, e.g., pensions).
 As a result, older individuals may feel that leftist welfare schemes are wasteful.

 The Many Exceptions to the Rule